-At the outcome of the Discovery 2010 Announcement of Opportunity (hereafter, "the AO") Step 1 competition, NASA will select approximately three investigations that the agency will fund to perform concept studies.
-These will constitute each investigation's Concept and Technology Development Phase (Phase A) of the Formulation process as outlined in NPR 7120.5D NID (NASA Interim Directive), NASA Spaceflight Program and Project Requirements (the Discovery Program Library provides a direct link to this document; it bears the designation NM 7120-81, but it is, in fact, NPR 7120.5D NID).
-NASA intends to continue one investigation beyond Phase A for flight.
+As the outcome of the Discovery 2014 Announcement of Opportunity (NNH14ZDA014O, hereafter, "the AO") Step 1 competition, NASA has selected five investigations that the agency will fund to perform concept studies.
+The concept study for each selected investigation will constitute the investigation's Concept and Technology Development Phase (Phase A) of the Formulation process as outlined in NPR 7120.5E, NASA Spaceflight Program and Project Requirements (in the Discovery Program Library).
+NASA intends to continue one or more investigation(s) into the subsequent phases of mission development for flight and operations.

-The concept studies are intended to provide NASA with more definitive information regarding the cost, risk, and feasibility of the investigations, as well as detailed plans for the conduct of appropriate education and public outreach (E/PO) programs, Small Disadvantaged Business subcontracting Plans, and optional student collaborations (SC) and science enhancement options (SEO), if proposed, before final selection for implementation.
+Concept studies are intended to provide NASA with more definitive information regarding the cost, risk, and feasibility of the investigations, as well as small business subcontracting plans, Engineering Science Investigations (ESIs) as required, and Student Collaborations (SCs), Science Enhancement Options (SEOs), and Technology Demonstration Options (TDOs) if proposed, before final down-selection for implementation.

 The product of a concept study is a Concept Study Report (CSR), to be delivered to NASA approximately nine months after the Project Initiation Conference (see below).
-This document provides guidelines for preparing a CSR.
+This document provides guidelines and requirements for preparing a CSR.

-Principal Investigators (PIs) will provide Proposed Level 1 Science requirements in their CSRs, optionally including mission success criteria for satisfying the Threshold Science Mission.
-The PI Managed Mission Cost may not increase by more than 20% from that in the Step 1 proposal to that in the CSR and it may not exceed the cost cap specified in the AO.
+Principal Investigators (PIs) will propose Level 1 Science requirements in their CSRs, including draft criteria for mission success satisfying the Threshold Science Mission.
+The Phase A-D portion of the PI Managed Mission Cost may not increase by more than 20% from that in the Step 1 proposal to that in the CSR and it may not exceed the AO Cost Cap specified in the AO, with adjustments as applicable.